 With one of the nation’s youngest teams in 2012, Tribble led the Tide women to a solid season highlighted by the development of freshman Katelyn Greenleaf into one of the top runners in the Southeastern Conference and the NCAA South Region.
-The 2012 Tide men were a predominantly all-freshman squad, but the unit showed promise as the year progressed and Tribble’s recruiting efforts could begin to reap dividends this season.
+The 2012 Tide men were a predominantly all-freshmen squad, but the unit showed promise as the year progressed and Tribble’s recruiting efforts could begin to reap dividends this season.
 In his first season at Alabama, Tribble coached the 2011 women’s cross country squad to its highest finish at the NCAA Regional Championships since 1988.

-“I’ve always recognized Adam’s deep passion for the sport and he's educated himself in the sport as well as anyone," says Waters.
-"He has a fantastic relationship with distance runners and knows how to relate to them.
+“I’ve always recognized Adam’s deep passion for the sport,” Waters said.
+“He’s educated himself in the sport as well as anyone.
+He has a fantastic relationship with distance runners and knows how to relate to them.
 Adam also brings a great level of organization and energy to our staff.”

-“When coach Waters talked to me about this position, it was obviously an incredible opportunity and I think Alabama is a great situation," Tribble says.
-"There is a commitment to track and cross country that is very exciting and a great thing to be a part of.
-The opportunity to be able to come back into the SEC is something I've wanted to do, especially to a program like Alabama.”
+“When coach Waters talked to me about this position, it was obviously an incredible opportunity,” Tribble said.
+“I think Alabama is a great situation.
+There is a commitment to track and cross country that is very exciting and a great thing to be a part of.
+The opportunity to be able to come back into the SEC is something I wanted to do, especially to a program like Alabama.”

-A 2002 graduate of Georgia with a bachelor’s degree in health and physical education, Tribble also received a graduate degree from Georgia in movement studies.
-In May of 2012, he married the former Meredith Crane, previously a cross country and distance coach at the University of Mississippi.
+A 2002 graduate of the University of Georgia with a bachelor’s degree in health and physical education, Tribble also received a master’s degree from Georgia in movement studies.
+In May of 2012, he married Meredith Crane, a former cross country and distance coach at the University of Mississippi.
 Meredith is a volunteer assistant coach at Alabama, working with the distance runners.

 The couple have two children, a son, Ben, and a daughter, Georgia.